SudheerVadrevu/ai-ml-devops-dv2578/Day-08/AI Agents for DevOps.md

-# AI Agents for DevOps Engineers: Automating Kubernetes Research Using CrewAI and Local LLMs
+# AI Agents for DevOps:

 ## Introduction